 Evaluation and Monitoring

-The CSC’s Evaluation and Monitoring programme aims to identify and explore the impact of Commonwealth Scholarships and Fellowships on individuals, on institutions, and more widely on communities and societies.
+The CSC’s Evaluation and Monitoring programme identifies the outcomes and impact of Commonwealth Scholarships and Fellowships on individuals, on institutions, and more widely on communities and societies.

 Developing new tools and methods